cemvarol/AZ-400-PuppetLab/Lab.md

 ![](https://raw.githubusercontent.com/cemvarol/AZ-400-PuppetLab/master/06-browse2.png)

 7. Log in to the  **Puppet Master Console**  with the following credentials.
-If you provided others, use them.
+This is the admin console.
   - **user name**  = admin
   - **Password**  = Passw0rd01234